Short Stories

 Mr. Collins’s Last Supper is the tongue-in-cheek tale of how a pompous clergyman discovers (too late) why gluttony is considered one of the seven deadly sins.
 The 5,000 word story also serves as a prequel of sorts to The Darcys of Pemberley, since news of Mr. Collins’s untimely demise opens that book.

 Both my entries in the Bad Austen contest were selected for publication in that collection of short stories parodying Jane Austen’s writings.
-It was released in November 2011 by Adams Media, but at last check the 500 word stories are still available to be read at the Bad Austen site (follow the link on my sidebar Blogroll), or you can read MDGD&D here, at Austen Authors:
+It was released in November 2011 by Adams Media and is available here.

-Woman of Wonder: This story about the origins of a super hero begins by parodying the opening words of Northanger Abbey: No one who had ever seen Wonder Woman in her infancy would have supposed her born to be a heroine … But when a young lady is to be a heroine, the perverseness of every disobliging circumstance imaginable cannot prevent her.
+Woman of Wonder: This story about the origins of a super hero begins by parodying the opening words of Northanger Abbey: No one who had ever seen Wonder Woman in her infancy would have supposed her born to be a heroine… But when a young lady is to be a heroine, the perverseness of every disobliging circumstance imaginable cannot prevent her.
 Something must and will happen to throw a call to heroism in her way.
+(I’ve posted the story for you here.)

 2 Responses to Short Stories